This blog may contain affiliate links. Read our disclosure policy for more info.

 I must admit, it is a little nerve-racking walking out onto the glass floor, but it is also pretty neat too!
 The views from out on the Skywalk are really amazing.

 If you want to walk on the Skywalk you’ll have to buy your ticket from the Columbia Icefield Discovery Centre.
 They will actually put you on a bus and take you to the Skywalk (because there is no public parking available at the Skywalk) where you’ll be given headphones for an included audio tour.
-When you’re ready to leave, you just jump back on the bus where they’ll take back to the Discovery Center.
+When you’re ready to leave, you just jump back on the bus where they’ll take you back to the Discovery Center.

 11. Tangle Creek Falls